JohnnyCulbreth/rival-tomatoes/README.md

 # About

-This simple, yet intuitive, web application allows users to compare the Tomatometer score of two movies from the Rotten Tomatoes website.
+This simple web application allows users to compare the Tomatometer score of two movies from the Rotten Tomatoes website.
 Given the lack of a public API for Rotten Tomatoes, the app uses the Puppeteer library to scrape data directly from the movie's page.

 The comparison is based on the structure of the movie's URL in the format **https://www.rottentomatoes.com/m/movie_name**.
 In about 80% of cases, the **movie_name** simply corresponds to the actual name of the movie, such as **https://www.rottentomatoes.com/m/once_upon_a_time_in_hollywood**.
 However, due to the nature of URL formation and potential special characters in a movie's name, this may not always hold true.
 This method serves as the best non-API workaround and users should be aware of this limitation.